KrauseFx/krausefx.com/data.md

           <li>The only room where I'm still struggling to keep the CO2 levels low is my bedroom, which is small, and doesn't offer any ventilation.
 Keeping the doors open mostly solves the high CO2 levels, however comes with other downsides like more light</li>

-          <li>Probably obvious for many, but I didn't realize ACs don't transport any air into the room, but just moves it around</li>
+          <li>Probably obvious for many, but <span class='highlighted'>I didn't realize ACs don't transport any air into the room, but just moves it around</span></li>

           <li>Opening the windows for a longer time in winter will cause low humidity and low temperatures, so it's often not a good option</li>